Demands and next steps

 • Adjustment of wages to the cost of living

-• Additional remuneration for the supervision of apprentices
+• Additional remuneration for supervising apprentices

 • Performance bonus

-• More holidays (e.g. regeneration days)
+• More holiday (e.g. recuperation days)

-Policy / framework conditions
+Policy / Framework conditions

-• Daycare centre law: smaller groups
+• Childcare Act: smaller groups

-• Daycare centre law: improvement of the framework conditions
+• Childcare Act: improvement of framework conditions

 • Retirement age: max.
-63 !
+63!

 Collective bargaining round / trade union demands